fizker/minifier/readme.md

 ------------------

 - It minifies JS and CSS
-- It reworks URLs in CSS from the original location to the output location.
+- URLs in CSS are updated relative to the output location
 - It automatically resolves `@import` statements in CSS.